CrypticSignal/better-ffmpeg-progress/README.md

   - You can create a function if you would like to do something with the following values:

     - Percentage progress. [float]
-    - Speed, e.g. `22.3x` which means that 22.3 seconds of the input are processed every second. [string]
+    - Speed, e.g. `22.3` which means that 22.3 seconds of the input are processed every second. [float]
     - ETA in seconds. [float]
     - Estimated output filesize in bytes. [float]
       - _Note: This is not accurate.
 Please take the value with a grain of salt._

     The values will be `None` if unknown.
 The function will receive the aforementioned metrics as arguments, about two times per second.

 - `ffmpeg_output_file` - A string path to define where you want the output of FFmpeg to be saved.
-By default, this is saved in a folder named "ffmpeg_output", with the filename `[<input_filename>].txt`.
+By default, this is saved in your temp dir with a folder named "ffmpeg_output", with the filename `[<input_filename>].txt`.

 - `success_handler` - A function to run if the FFmpeg process completes successfully.